Counterfactual Editing for Search Result Explanation: Experiments Setup

-\textbf{\textit{Implementation:}} \space Our implementation\footnote{We will make our implementation public once this work is accepted} is based on PyTorch\footnote{https://pytorch.org/} and HuggingFace\footnote{https://huggingface.co/docs/transformers/index}.
-We use offcial checkpoints of CL-DRD and ColBERT as our search model $\mathbf{S}$ and masker model $\mathbf{M}$ respectively; we use \texttt{distilbert-base-uncased} as our editing model.
-For baselines we use \texttt{t5-base} for Summary baseline; we replicate the structure of GenEx and disable the components that don't fit our task.
-For Editing w. finetuning, we use a standard $0.15$ mask ratio, $128$ block size, $2e-5$ learning rate, $1e-3$ weight decay and train for multiple epochs on each dataset.
-For GenEx, we use hyperparameters reported by the original paper.
-For two claim based datasets, i.e. SciFact and FEVER, we use a prompt of \texttt{[Find a claim from this passage: ]}; for two QA datasets, i.e. FiQA and NQ, we use a prompt of \texttt{[Ask a question about this passage: ]}.
-For Summary, we use $1e-4$ learning rate and no weight decay.
-We set beam size $b$ to 10 to balance performance and computational complexity.
-The choice of beam size's effect is studied in~\S\ref{sec:main_results} and result reported in Fig.~\ref{fig:beam_size}.
-All our experiments are conducted on a single AWS instance p3.2xlarge with 61 GiB of memory and a single V100 GPU with 16 GiB memory unless otherwise specified.
-For evaluation, we use \texttt{gpt2-large}~\cite{radford2019language} to compute fluency and use \texttt{roberta-base-uncased} \cite{liu2019roberta} to compute BERTScore.
+\textbf{Implementation details.}\, We use \texttt{t5-base} finetuned on XSUM dataset \cite{Narayan2018DontGM} for \summary~baseline, with 1e-4 learning rate.
+We replicate the structure of \genex~and disable the components that does not fit our task, and correspondingly train with the same hyperparameters reported by the original paper.
+For Editing w/ TAPT, i.e. \method, we use a standard 0.15 mask ratio, 128 block size, 2e-5 learning rate and train 3 epochs on each dataset's corpus.
+In the decoding stage of \method, we set beam size $b$ to 10 to balance performance and computational complexity.
+The choice of beam size's effect is studied in~\cref{subsec:ablations} and results reported in~\cref{fig:beam_size}.
+We use the official checkpoint of CL-DRD and ColBERT for the Search model \textbf{S} and Masker Model \textbf{M}.
+For evaluation, we use \texttt{gpt2-large}~\cite{radford2019language} to compute fluency and use \texttt{roberta-base-uncased}~\cite{liu2019roberta} to compute \bertscore, as recommended by prior works \cite{ross2020explaining,zhang2019bertscore}.
+For fair comparison of latency, all of experiments are conducted on a single AWS instance p3.2xlarge with 61 GiB of memory and a single V100 GPU with 16 GiB VRAM.